ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 Geospatial indexing includes a number of different algorithms for indexing geospatial data.
-Some algorithms are simple to understand and implement, but do not produce fast results.
+Some algorithms are simple to understand and implement, but don't produce fast results.

 The basic algorithm that is used by {{site.data.keyword.cloudant_short_notm}} Geo is [R\*\_tree](http://en.wikipedia.org/wiki/R*_tree){: new_window}{: external}.
 Although it has a slightly higher resource requirement for building the index, the resulting index offers much better performance in responding to geospatial queries.

-## Obtaining information about an {{site.data.keyword.cloudant_short_notm}} Geo index
+## Finding information about an {{site.data.keyword.cloudant_short_notm}} Geo index
 {: #obtaining-information-about-a-cloudant-nosql-db-geo-index}

-You can obtain information about a geospatial index within a database.
+You can find information about a geospatial index within a database.
 Use the `_geo_info` endpoint to get the information.

 For example,
-you might want to obtain information about the `geoidx` geospatial index, held within the `geodd` design document of the `crimes` database.
+you might want to find information about the `geoidx` geospatial index, held within the `geodd` design document of the `crimes` database.

 ### Example request, by using HTTP